 - Operating System: Windows, Android, iOS

-The Bamboo Slate Smartpad allows you to write naturally.
-It even allows you to flip over to the next page, mimicking the real notebook experience, something that we love.
-You can also easily convert handwriting to text (but only with a subscription), an additional feature that other writing tablets for PC do not require.
+The Bamboo Slate Smartpad allows you to write naturally, delivering that paper-like experience we love.
+It even lets you flip over to the next page, mimicking a real notebook.
+You can also easily convert handwriting to typed text (but only with a subscription), an additional feature that other writing tablets for PCs do not require.

-If you like to capture your notes with your smartphone, then we think you will like this as you can easily transform them into digital files.
-These files can be shared and edited in JPG, PDF, PNG, and SVG formats.
-You can also save notes using the device’s save button, which stores your docs in the cloud, a feature we appreciated and something we discovered a little too late after some trial and error.
+But it also allows you to save notes using the device’s save button, which stores your docs in the cloud.
+This is a feature we appreciated and something we discovered a little too late after some trial and error.

-This is a great pad to write on a computer with, and Wacom has been around for ages, especially with their Wacom Intuos, but for those looking for a more budget laptop writing pad, this is the one to use.
-This is a notepad that connects to laptops with ease and is a great addition to anyone looking to move into the digital age and not worry about losing their notebooks in a cupboard somewhere.
+It is a great pad to combine with a laptop for note-taking, and Wacom has been around for ages, so you can’t go wrong with them.
+This notepad connects to laptops easily.
+It is a great addition for anyone looking to move into the digital age and not worry about losing their notebooks in a cupboard somewhere.

-This external writing pad for laptop is also a favorite for those who are wanting a tablet for photoshop of sorts but also are on a strict budget.
+This external writing pad for a laptop is also a favorite for those who want a tablet for Photoshop of sorts but are on a strict budget.